Last Updated on March 7, 2021 by Julia Wilson

 Once the emergency has been addressed, the veterinarian may wish to run some tests to determine the cause of the allergic reaction (if it is not known).
 This involves a patch test where a minute amount of common allergens are pricked onto your cat’s skin.
 The area is then covered and re-examined for signs of redness and swelling 24-48 hours later.

 If the cat’s heart has stopped beating, you will need to perform CPR.
 To check for a heartbeat, press against the rib cage over the heart.

 If possible, have somebody administer CPR as you transport your cat to the veterinarian, call on the way so that they can be on standby.

 Anaphylaxis is a medical emergency that requires immediate veterinary treatment.

 Administration of epinephrine (adrenaline) will be necessary.
-This is an intramuscular injection which counteracts the adverse effects such as relaxing the airways, making breathing easier, increases blood pressure by causing constriction (tightening) of the blood vessels (which dilate during anaphylaxis) as well as preventing the further release of cytotoxic granules.
+This is an intramuscular injection that counteracts adverse effects by relaxing the airways to breathing easier, elevating blood pressure by causing constriction (tightening) of the blood vessels (which dilate during anaphylaxis) as well as preventing the further release of cytotoxic granules.

 Supportive care such as oxygen therapy and IV fluids may also be given.

 Avoidance of the allergen if possible, this is why it is important to undergo skin patch tests to try and determine the cause.
 Switching medications or food if these are the cause.